INSIGHTS: Shrinking the volatility gap

 Companies deserve the tools and systems that allow them to make decisions on how they access capital with greater transparency and control.
 LTSE is committed to developing innovative tools — like the LT Score and others — that help companies plan for the long term.

 Once we help you cut through the noise and properly map the investor landscape, the real work begins.
-The Long-Term Stock Exchanges’ listings principles are a great place to start.
+The Long-Term Stock Exchanges’ listings standards are a great place to start.
 We are leveling the playing field for you — join us.